Constraining deviations from $\Lambda$CDM in the Hubble expansion rate

-In summary, based on the AIC, for the considered models and full datasets DESI+CMB+CC+SH0ES+SNIa, model III is preferred over the standard $\Lambda$CDM model.
+In summary, based on the AIC, for the considered models and full datasets DESI + CMB + CC + SNIa, model III is preferred over the standard $\Lambda$CDM model.

 Based on the constraints obtained from the three considered models and the utilized datasets, we find a significant deviation in the Hubble expansion rate from the standard $\Lambda$CDM model for the parameterization $\delta(z) = \delta_{c} {\rm ln}(1+z)$ (model III).
 If the true Hubble expansion rate of the Universe strictly follows the $\Lambda$CDM paradigm, no significant deviation should be detected for any combination of datasets or any parameterization form (assuming, of course, that the observational data are correct, as we have adopted in this analysis).
 While models I and II show no statistically significant deviation from $\Lambda$CDM for nearly all datasets, the pronounced deviation exhibited by model III suggests that the Hubble expansion rate may indeed depart from the $\Lambda$CDM prediction.
 This conclusion is further supported by the Akaike Information Criterion (AIC) values, which favor model III over the standard $\Lambda$CDM framework.